matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

     bq = bigquery.Client(project='project-name-number')
     %%bigquery --project project-name-number

 By default the notebooks run without a GPU.
-In hindsight I didn't need it though.
+The first notebook that needed it was DP6 multilabel.ipynb.
 Most calls run in < 10 seconds.
 FWIW: Edit -> Notebook settings -> Hardware Accelerator to enable GPU.

 #### DP3, feature_cross.ipynb notes
 This line ran for 29 minutes before I stopped it: